-GLT has received a grant to create a Natural Resource Inventory (NRI)) for Greene County.
+GLT has received a grant to create a Natural Resource Inventory (NRI) for Greene County.
 The NRI will help prioritize projects that will most benefit the protection of sensitive habitats, increase resilience, and improve the overall health of the watershed within Greene County.
-The project will also identify conservation priorities that GLT will use to consider land conservation opportunities to pursue.
 This project is made possible by a $35,000 grant from the Hudson River Estuary Program funded by the NYS Environmental Protection Fund.

 The NRI will compile and describe important natural resources in Greene County such as forests, wetlands, surface and ground waters, and farmland.
 Cultural resources, such as historic sites, scenic vistas, and recreation areas will be included as well.
 For more information from DEC about Natrual Resource Inventories click here.